 Did you know that there is a home loan specific for those recovering from a natural disaster?
 The FHA 203(h) loan is a great option for those who have become a displaced owner or renter due to a recent disaster such as flooding, storms or fires.

 FHA 203(h) loans are applicable to qualified buyers who are either owners or renters of a property as long as it is their primary residence.
 One of the major advantages of this program is that it allows for 100% financing—making a down payment not required.

 The FHA 203(h) program is designed for those whose property falls under a presidentially-declared disaster area, and who have either lost their homes or have had extensive damage.
 These mortgages may be used for a new purchase or the reconstruction of the home as long as they apply within one year of the major disaster declaration.

 Note: In order to qualify for an FHA 203(h) the home must be destroyed or damaged to the extent that a reconstruction or replacement is necessary.
 If your home needs rehabilitation, you may consider looking into an FHA 203(k) option instead.

-If you or anyone you know has suffered extensive damage to their home due to a recent disaster, contact an Eagle Home Mortgage Loan Officer to learn more about the FHA 203(h) program.
+Have you or anyone you know has suffered extensive damage to their home due to a recent disaster?
+Learn more about the FHA 203(h) program!

 By Meagan Rochard